rhjdjong/SlipLib/README.rst

 Two concrete subclasses of `SlipWrapper` are provided:

-* `SlipStream` allows the wrapping of a buffered IO stream.
+* `SlipStream` allows the wrapping of a byte IO stream.
 * `SlipSocket` allows the wrapping of a TCP socket.

 In addition, the module also provides a `SlipRequestHandler`